Opinion by Richard Baird Posted 27 June 2012

 Like the monogram the stationery’s grid based layout, light, single colour typography set alongside the anarchic placement and contrasting weight of brightly coloured geometric bars and sticker print treatment, offers an interesting juxtaposition of creativity, self-expression, energy and enthusiasm with technical, pragmatic considerations and an underlying craft-like quality and sense of practicality.

-Catalogue designed to feature and call out different designers carried at the Minke Design Store, printed digitally and on demand with bespoke bookmarks created for specific clients.
+A catalogue was created to feature and call out different designers carried at the Minke Design Store.
+This was printed digitally and on demand with bespoke bookmarks created for specific clients.